anychart-integrations/asp-net-core-mvc-mysql-template/README.md

 [<img src="https://cdn.anychart.com/images/logo-transparent-segoe.png?2" width="234px" alt="AnyChart - Robust JavaScript/HTML5 Chart library for any project">](https://anychart.com)
-# ASP.NET Core C# basic template
+# ASP.NET Core MVC C# basic template

-This example shows how to use Anychart library with the C# programming language using ASP.NET Core and MySQL database.
+This example shows how to use Anychart library with the C# programming language using ASP.NET Core MVC and MySQL database.

 ## Running
 This example uses .NET Core 1.0.1 and MySQL 5.6.